cdstanford/cdstanford.github.io/_posts/2016-11-15-uncomputable-relations.md

 Although we can't construct one explicitly, it turns out that [any countable model of ZFC is of type (3)](http://mathoverflow.net/questions/12426/is-there-a-computable-model-of-zfc).
 (In this case $$S$$ is the underlying set of the model, and $$R$$ is the "is an element of" binary relation.)
-In contrast, the standard model of Peano Arithmetic is entirely computable -- successor, addition, and multiplication are all computable functions on the natural numbers.
+In contrast, the standard model of Peano Arithmetic is entirely computable -- successor, addition, and multiplication are all computable relations (or computable functions, it doesn't matter) on the natural numbers -- so PA has a model of type (2).
+This is one way that ZFC is measurably more complex than a theory like PA.